 FUNDAMENTALISM AND CATHOLICITY

-Among the more disturbing aspects of fundamentalism is its failure to understand the church’s catholicity—that is, its “temporal universality” of belonging to the same body and adhering to the same gospel as the apostles.
+Among the more disturbing aspects of this narrow, fundamentalist ecclesiology is its failure to understand the church’s catholicity—that is, its “temporal universality” of belonging to the same body and adhering to the same gospel as the apostles.

 I remember attending the local Methodist church one Sunday as they recognized my Boy Scout Explorer Post.
 I felt uneasy being in a church that gave no attention to my brand of Christianity.
 When it came time to recite the Apostles’ Creed, something I’d never done before, I smugly skipped, “I believe . . . in the holy catholic church.”
 How could one acknowledge the Catholic Church in a Protestant worship service!

-This is a small story, but it exposes a lethal aspect of fundamentalism: a growing narrowness that shuts out fellow believers.
+This is a small story, but it exposes something lethal: a growing narrowness that shuts out fellow believers.
 It admitted no one else to the kingdom.